ThomasGreatrix/ThomasGreatrix.github.io/_pages/about.md

   - /about.html
 ---

 Current student in mathematics at Cardiff University.
 I have interests within coding, especially python.
 This website will mainly contain small coding projects, mathematical proofs, and mathematical explanations.
-On occasion, I will also provide larger projects, or provide ideas in topics such as the history of mathematics.
+On occasion, I will also provide larger projects, or provide ideas in topics surrounding mathematics including but not limited to its history, pedagogy, and applications.